canonical/ubuntu-cloud-docs/oci/oci-how-to/create-chiselled-ubuntu-image.rst

 ----------

-Chiselled Ubuntu images offer the benefits of a well-known and well-maintained Linux distribution combined with the advantages of ultra-small Distroless-type container images, offering a secure and efficient foundation for building and deploying containerised applications.
+Chiselled Ubuntu images offer the benefits of a well-known and well-maintained Linux distribution combined with the advantages of ultra-small distroless-type container images, offering a secure and efficient foundation for building and deploying containerised applications.

 The demonstrated chiselled Ubuntu image provides a sub-5MB runtime container image for your C/C++, Go and Rust applications whilst still allowing for additional slices to be easily added to cope with more complex use cases.